Redefining Technology

 • Tracking downtime before and after implementation highlights improvements.

-• Employee feedback on usability and efficiency provides qualitative insights.
+• Employee feedback on usability provides qualitative insights.

-• Benchmarking against industry standards offers a comparative perspective on performance.
+• Benchmarking against industry standards offers a comparative performance perspective.

 • Regular reviews of operational metrics ensure alignment with strategic goals.